Home Guard (Denmark): Infrastructure Home Guard

 All but mainly employees within the five branches can participate in the nine Infrastructure Home Guard Companies situated all over Denmark.

 The members of the companies assist in keeping their places of work intact and prevent sabotage with use of lethal force.
 In peacetime the companies typically assist in guarding important railway lines or power plants.

 Within the Regional Commands are a number of Liaison Officers who are experts in matters concerning the five branches.
 Manpower from the regular Army Home Guard can then be used with the right guidance in various situations.

 Naval Home Guard

 The Naval Home Guard (Marinehjemmeværnet) deals with securing naval installations, patrolling of the Danish territorial waters, and carries out Search and Rescue missions.
 It supports scientific research for Danish universities, provides vessels for police and customs operations ashore, and supports exercises and training of other military units (navy, special operations forces, etc.).

 The Danish Naval Home Guard is commanded by a full service naval captain (kommandør) and a staff of professional full-service personnel.
 The organisation was totally revised by 1 January 2017.
 The professional staff is supported by voluntary service staff personnel of experts, planning personnel, advisors, specialists and instructors.

+The Navy Home Guard comprises 35 flotillas (company sized units), with 30 "general-purpose" flotillas equipped with 900 klassen and 800 klassen ships, along with one flotilla equipped with 2 trailer-based speedboats and command vehicles.
+Their primary missions include surveillance, picture building, and security in territorial waters, as well as search and rescue operations.

+Additionally, the Navy Home Guard maintains four highly specialized Maritime Force Protection (MFP) flotillas, utilizing speedboats and drones for harbor protection and escorts.
+These 35 units are always on a 1-hour call for search and rescue, military, and police deployments.

+Alongside its operational prowess, the Navy Home Guard has two music corps and a staff unit.

-37 coastal municipalities have "naval home guard flotillas" – (100–150 riflemen or a small vessel), commanded by volunteer naval lieutenants (kaptajnløjtnanter).
+The flotillas are all commanded by volunteer naval lieutenants (kaptajnløjtnanter).